qiyitang71/compiler-bug-impact/README.md

 ### Generate the tables in Section 5

-1. go to the data directory
+1. Go to the data directory
 ```
 cd /home/user42/compiler-bug-impact/data
 ```
 Here, all the logs of compiling the 309 Debian apps are in Build_Logs and all the data of the number of different funtions are in Function_Logs.

-2. generate the tables in Section 5, e.g. to see table 3, simply run
+2. Generate the tables in Section 5, e.g. to see table 3, simply run
 ```
 ./genTable3.sh
 ```
-3. view the tables, e.g. to view Table 3
+3. View the tables, e.g. to view Table 3
 ```
 ./displayResults.sh results/table3.csv
 ```

 ### Small example to analyze the impact of EMI bug 26323 on two Debian apps

-1. go to the example directory
+1. Go to the example directory
 ```
 cd /home/user42/compiler-bug-impact/example
 ```
-2. run the example
+2. Run the example
 ```
 ./run_example.sh
 ```